 In this grilled halibut recipe, a soy sauce and jalapenos marinade adds an interesting layer of bold flavors to the halibut’s sweet, mild taste.

-As for sides to go with this dish, I like to serve grilled halibut with mashed cauliflower, omitting the Parmesan and adding a tablespoon of sesame oil for a more Asian flavor.
+I like to serve grilled halibut with mashed cauliflower, omitting the Parmesan and adding a tablespoon of sesame oil for a more Asian flavor.
 It’s also excellent with braised bok choy and with Asian cabbage salad.

 Another halibut recipe that I really like is this recipe for blackened halibut.
 Much like this recipe for grilled halibut, the secret is adding a wonderful mix of spices that adds lots of bold flavors, and taking care not to overcook the fish.